 You’re still restricted by the GPU’s power, though.
-So, it’s best to look at the graphics card model first, then VRAM size.
+So, it’s best to look at the graphics card model first, then the VRAM size.

 More VRAM means you won’t experience constant stutters when the graphics card loads an asset from your RAM or storage disk.

-Assuming your GPU can handle it, you need sufficient VRAM space to bump up the texture settings, shadows.
+Assuming your GPU can handle it, you need sufficient VRAM space to bump up the texture settings, and shadows.

 Even the most powerful GPU on the market can’t run games smoothly if it doesn’t have enough VRAM to store assets.